 - When people talked about Duke or its staff members (Larry Moneta and Richard Coffey), sentiment was more negative.

 - When people talked about Young Dolph, sentiment was largely positive.

 - At the beginning of the crisis time period, sentiment about Joe Van Gogh was more negative, but after they announced their split from the Duke campus, sentiment was more positive due to people praising that decision.

 People were calling for change at Duke University, with hashtags like #firemoneta, #firecoffey, and #DismantleDukePlantation trending during the crisis period.
 Other common hashtags were #rollingloud and #rollingloud2018, the music festival where Young Dolph announced his gift to the fired baristas.

 The Power of Social Listening in a Crisis

 Basic social monitoring (manually keeping an eye on official accounts) catches conversations that directly @ mention official accounts.
 However, these conversations are only a piece of the pie—26% of the pie, in the case of the Duke/Joe Van Gogh incident.
 Almost 3/4 of the conversation talked about the crisis without talking to the official accounts involved in the crisis.
-Our social listening tools (and me, the awesome analyst) found these sneaky mentions, allowing for a more accurate picture of the conversation around the incident and how the conversation could impact those involved in the incident.
+Our social listening tools found these sneaky mentions, allowing for a more accurate picture of the conversation around the incident and how the conversation could impact those involved in the incident.